-- Universal’s Endless Summer Resort – Surfside Inn and Suites & Dockside Inn and Suites (opening August 2019)
+- Universal’s Endless Summer Resort – Surfside Inn and Suites (now open) & Dockside Inn and Suites (opening 2020)

-It's worth noting that select Universal Orlando Resort hotels — Loews Portofino Bay Hotel at Universal Orlando, Universal's Hard Rock Hotel and Loews Royal Pacific Resort — offer free Universal Express Unlimited, another amazing benefit.
+It's worth noting that select Universal Orlando Resort hotels — Loews Portofino Bay Hotel, Universal's Hard Rock Hotel and Loews Royal Pacific Resort — offer free Universal Express Unlimited, another amazing benefit.

 Understanding Early Park Admission at Universal Orlando

-Early Park Admission allows all Universal Orlando Resort hotel guests and other select groups one-hour early entry to either Universal's Islands of Adventure or Universal Studios Florida (during extra busy times, it can be both parks) every day AND one-hour early entry to Universal's Volcano Bay water theme park every day.
+Universal's Early Park Admission allows all Universal Orlando Resort hotel guests and annual passholders one-hour early entry to Universal Studios Florida (during extra busy times, it can be both parks) every day, AND one-half-hour early entry to Universal's Volcano Bay water theme park every day.
 Valid theme park admission is required.

-During Early Park Admission, select rides, attractions and areas are open one hour before the park opens to general admission.
-To make it easy for you, we note which park is hosting Early Park Admission, general park hours and Early Park Admission hours on our Orlando Crowd Calendar.
+During Early Park Admission, select rides, attractions and areas are open one hour before the park opens to general public.
+(To make it easy for you, we note which park is hosting Early Park Admission, general park hours and Early Park Admission hours on our Orlando Crowd Calendar.)
 It used to be that the one-hour Early Park Admission was limited to The Wizarding World of Harry Potter rides, but that is no longer the case.
 The rides that open early now vary.

-Early Park Admission is available every day of your hotel stay, including days of check-in and check-out!
+Universal's Early Park Admission is available every day of your hotel stay, including days of check-in and checkout!
 Using EPA on your check-in day is a little bit trickier, so we don't recommend it UNLESS you are only spending one night at a Universal Orlando hotel and it's an extremely busy time.
-If you want to take advantage of EPA on your check-in day, note that you will need to check into your hotel first — which means very, very early in the morning.
-EPA usually begins at 7 a.m. or 8 a.m., so you would have to check in before that, then allow time to get from the hotel and to the park.
+If you want to take advantage of EPA on your check-in day, note that you will need to check in to your hotel first — which means very, very early in the morning.
+EPA usually begins at 8 a.m., so you would have to check in before that, then allow time to get from the hotel and to the park.

 How to Use Early Park Admission at Universal Orlando

-To make the most of your time, we recommend you arrive at least 30 minutes ahead of the start of Early Park Admission.
-You'll need your park tickets and your hotel room key when you enter the park hosting Early Park Admission!
+To make the most of your time inside the park, we recommend you arrive at least 30 minutes ahead of the start of Early Park Admission to allow that extra time needed to pass security, walk through Universal CityWalk and get through the turnstiles.
+You'll need your park tickets and your hotel room keys when you enter the park hosting Early Park Admission!
+A hotel key is needed for each family member or friend who is staying with you at the resort.
 The parks typically start allowing all guests in up to a half hour before the official opening time, so you definitely want to be in the park hosting EPA before then if you want to ride with the lowest waits.